-Before writing any college essay, it’s advisable for applicants to identify exactly which type of question they’ll be answering and how best to communicate who they are in a concise, non-cliched way.
+Before writing any college essay, it’s important to identify exactly which type of question you’ll be answering and how best to communicate who you are in a concise, non-cliched way.

 Tip #4: Focus on What Matters to You

-To really wow admissions officers in the college essay, applicants might try to tap into their passions, personal experiences, and interests that go beyond high school academics.
-It can be helpful to step away from school accomplishments and bring up topics such as a life experience that left a lasting impression, a cause the applicant cares deeply about, or a personal relationship that shaped who’s applying.
+To really wow admissions officers in the college essay, you might try to tap into your passions, personal experiences, and interests that go beyond high school academics.
+It can be helpful to step away from school accomplishments and bring up topics such as a life experience that left a lasting impression, a cause you care deeply about, or a personal relationship that shaped you.

-It can be important to reflect—not just recount or summarize— during the essay writing process.
-In order to stand out amongst thousands of other talented applicants, students might want to go beyond a factual retelling of their experiences, crafting as well a thoughtful assessment of why a given topic matters to them as an individual.
+It can be important to reflect — not just recount or summarize — during the essay writing process.
+In order to stand out amongst thousands of other talented applicants, you may want to go beyond a factual retelling of your experiences to craft a thoughtful assessment of why a given topic matters to you as an individual.

 Tip #5: Find a Trusted Reviewer

-It’s not necessary for applicants or their families to shell out big bucks on a private tutor or writing coach to review their college essays (although there’s nothing wrong seeking one out ).
-Before submitting an essay, many college applicants like to invite a trusted teacher, family member, or friend to read the essay over and offer comments or questions.
-Prior to asking for detailed feedback, here are some helpful questions for others to keep in mind:
+You don’t necessarily have to shell out big bucks on a private tutor or writing coach to review your college essays (although there’s nothing wrong seeking one out ).
+Before submitting an essay, you may want to invite a trusted teacher, family member, or friend to read the essay over and offer comments or questions.
+When asking for detailed feedback, here are some helpful questions to ask a reviewer to keep in mind: